List of state highways in Hawaii

-The Hawaii Department of Transportation (HDOT) maintains the smallest state-maintained system of state highways in the country.
+The Hawaii Department of Transportation maintains the smallest state-maintained system of state highways in the country.
 It consists of Interstates, state highways, and secondary state highways, totaling approximately 1,013 mi.

-The state's four Interstates, all located on O‘ahu, are built to mainland standards unlike their counterparts in Alaska and Puerto Rico.
+The state's four Interstates, all located on Oahu, are built to mainland standards unlike their counterparts in Alaska and Puerto Rico.
 The first three routes (H-1, H-2, and H-3) were approved in 1960, while an auxiliary route (H-201) was added in 1989.

 Primary and auxiliary interstates

 Primary and secondary routes

 The current state (then territorial) highway numbering system was established in 1955.
 Route numbers are organized so that the initial digit corresponds to the island: